 For night owls, doing gentle yoga before bed is a great option for a nighttime routine.
 This is a great wind-down without technology before bed, improving your sleep!

 Stretching is a great option to squeeze in your day if you only have a few spare minutes at a time.

-If you get up a little later than you would like, but you want that physical activity in the morning.
+If you get up a little later than you would like but want that physical activity in the morning.
 Do a few minutes of stretching while you brush your teeth.
 Take a stretch break at work, or as a wind-down before bed.

 Little moments of movement are better than nothing!

 The best way to build your stretching (or yoga) habit, though, is to be consistent.
 Set aside a regular time of day, every day.
 Choose a consistent length to stretch and be persistent until stretching is second nature.
 You can always do more than this, but by building this foundation, you are more likely to achieve success!